Wolfsbane (1984-1994, 2007, 2009, 2010-present): a Heavy Metal band from Tamworth, Staffordshire, UK.

-ormed in 1987, and using a biker image with Iron Maiden, Van Halen and Zodiac Mindwarp as influences, Wolfsbane quickly gained a reputation for energetic live shows with their style of NWOBHM-flavored rock/heavy metal with a touch of humor at times, featuring members Blaze Bayley (vocals), Jase "The Ace" Edwards (guitar), Jeff Hateley (bass) and Steve 'Dangerous' Ellett (drums).
+ormed in 1987, and using a biker image, Wolfsbane would use Iron Maiden, Van Halen and Zodiac Mindwarp as influences.
+Wolfsbane would also quickly gain a reputation for energetic live shows with their style of NWOBHM-flavored rock/heavy metal with a touch of humor at times, featuring members Blaze Bayley (vocals), Jase "The Ace" Edwards (guitar), Jeff Hateley (bass) and Steve 'Dangerous' Ellett (drums).

 Getting a recording contract from newly founded 'Def American Records', they marched off into the studio.
-The band had been hyped to no end but the debut, Live Fast, Die Fast (1989), left much to be desired; it suffered from flat production failing to match their live sound.
-It made 48 in the UK charts all the same.
-They continued on unabated with All Hell's Breaking Loose At Little Kathy Wilson's Place (1990), also giving them a UK 48 (the "Kathy" in question was a '50's movie star).
+The band had been hyped to no end but the debut, Live Fast, Die Fast (1989), despite making 48 in the UK, left many critics with much to be desired as it suffered from flat production failing to match their live sound.
+The band continued on unabated with All Hell's Breaking Loose At Little Kathy Wilson's Place (1990), also giving them a UK 48 (the "Kathy" in question was a 1950s movie star).
 Down Fall The Good Guys (1991) is where 'Def Jam' gave up on them, and they parted with their management at the same time.

 See All... ⏬